 Some of the well-known e-waste recycling companies in India are listed below:

 - Attero, a Roorkee-based e-waste management company, handles almost 500 tonnes of e-waste per month.
 Founded by Rohan and Nitin Gupta in 2007, the company currently provides its service to nearly 100 cities across 22 states in the country.
 India’s electronic industry is growing by 20% annually and one can expect 800,000 tons of e-waste generated every by 2020.

 - Bangalore-based E-Parisaraa Pvt Ltd is India’s first government authorized electronic waste recycle company.
 Started in 2005, it extracts waste such as gold and silver and converts them into industrial raw materials.

 - Delhi-based Karma Recycling has launched an e-portal to offer a simple online electronics trade-in service, which makes it easy for commoners to resell or recycle their used electronic devices.
 Karma Recycling is also a government-authorized electronic waste collector and segregator that puts efforts on systematic electronics reuse and responsible recycling.

 While the government needs to take steps in regulating laws, we citizens have to do our part in sending our old electronic goods for recycling.
 Companies like Nokia have ensured their devices be returned after usage for their recycle.
 Such ingenious steps should be taken by the manufacturing companies, which is not only favorable to the environment but also profitable to the company as well.

-E-waste recycling is a serious issue to be worked upon.
+E-waste recycling in India is a serious issue to be worked upon.
 However busy our lives have become, we can help by following the 3R mantra to address this issue –

 Reduce, Return and Recycle